ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This field MUST be compared using an exact byte match of the string value against known types by the AS.
 The AS MUST ensure that there is no collision between different authorization data types that it supports.
 The AS MUST NOT do any collation or normalization of data types during comparison.
 It is RECOMMENDED that designers of general-purpose APIs use a URI for this field to avoid collisions between multiple API types protected by a single AS.

 While it is expected that many APIs will have their own properties, a set of common properties are defined here.
-Specific API implementations SHOULD NOT re-use these fields with different semantics or syntax.
+Specific API implementations SHOULD re-use these fields with the same semantics and syntax.
 The available values for these properties are determined by the API being protected at the RS.
-All values are OPTIONAL at the discretion of the API definition.
+This specification does not require the use of any of these common fields by an API definition, but instead provides them as reusable generic components for API designers to make use of.
+The allowable values of all fields are determined by the API being protected, as defined by a particular `type` value.

 `actions` (array of strings):
 : The types of actions the client instance will take at the RS as an array of strings.